 Continue to add small additions of chocolate until you’ve brought the chocolate down to 27°C/80.6°F (You can bring the dark chocolate down to between 80°F and 82°F).

 Put it back on the double boiler and bring the temperature back up until it reaches its working temperature of the chocolate 89.6°F.

 The chocolate is now tempered and ready to use.

-Dip your truffle balls into the tempered chocolate and place on a parchment lined sheet until the coating hardens.
+Dip your truffle balls into the tempered chocolate and place them on a parchment-lined sheet until the coating hardens.

 If you don't want to temper chocolate, you can use Ghirardelli chocolate melts to coat the truffles.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.